SimonScapan/AuntElisa/backend/chatbot/README.md

 As this approach is not the offical approach we are handing in as the result of our project, this file is not completely cleaned up.
 We just want to provide the opprtuinity to follow the steps we did in the development of the project.

+This model was inspired by a [repository of tensorlayer](https://github.com/tensorlayer/seq2seq-chatbot).

 ## Model 2
 Model 2 is our offical approach wich is also implemented in the frontend.
 To use this model you have to download it from [here](https://drive.google.com/drive/folders/1qkqUJqsTw3lYPvoIKi1xJLhdjgPWzu9b?usp=sharing), put the 4 files into the following directory: model_2/training/model and start the frontend as discribed [here](https://github.com/SimonScapan/AuntElisa).